skalenetwork/skale-consensus/oracle/README.md

 * ```encoding```, string - the only currently supported encoding is```json```. ```abi``` will be supported in future releases.
 * ```pow```, string - uint64 proof of work that is used to protect against denial of service attacks.
   _Note: PoW must be the last element in JSON_

+The SPEC shall also include the following element which must be the last element.

+* ```pow```, string - uint64 proof of work that is used to protect against denial of service attacks.

 ## 5. Examples